 - Adults and children 13 years of age and older—Apply to the affected area of the skin 1 or 2 times a day.

 - Children younger than 13 years of age—Use is not recommended.

 - For redness, itching, and swelling of the skin:

 - For mild to moderate plaque psoriasis:

-- Adults—Apply to the affected area of the skin two times per day.
-Do not use betamethasone dipropionate for longer than 4 weeks.
+- Adults—Apply to the affected area of the skin 2 times a day.
+Do not use betamethasone dipropionate longer than 4 weeks.